Two full frame cameras that shoot 6K, and both offer RAW:

 In this article let’s put them head to head to see which is truly the better investment for full frame.

-Important: Both cameras haven’t been released to the public yet so most of this comparison is based on available specs and information.
+Important: Most of this comparison is based on available specs and information.

 - Comparison of sensors and video features